UST-EDMM/tosca-lightning/README.md

 Therefore, we published the *TOSCA Light modeling profile* as a reduced subset of TOSCA modeling constructs which is compliant with EDMM.
 By using the TOSCA Lightning toolchain, practitioners are able to model their applications in an abstract and technology-agnostic modeling language syntax and can still use their deployment automation technology of choice for execution.

-The toolchain consists of the [TOSCA Lightning Modeling Environment](https://github.com/eclipse/winery) and the [TOSCA Lightning Transformation CLI](https://github.com/UST-EDMM/transformation-framework).
+The toolchain consists of the [TOSCA Lightning Modeling Environment](https://github.com/eclipse/winery) and the [EDMM Transformation Framework](https://github.com/UST-EDMM/transformation-framework).

 #### TOSCA Lightning Modeling Environment